-These children will initially be identified as 'focus pupils' and will receive quality first teaching, including targeted teaching strategies.
-If after good quality personalised teaching, progress continues to be less than expected, the class teacher, working with the SENCO, should assess whether the child has SEN. The parents and the child will be involved in the process of gathering information to inform this decision.
+These children will initially be identified as 'focus pupils' and will receive High quality first teaching, including targeted teaching strategies.
+If after good quality personalised teaching, progress continues to be less than expected, the class teacher, working with the SENCO, should assess whether the child has SEN. High Quality Teaching Checklists within the Essex County Council's Provision Guidance will be referred to ensure that appropriate differentiation/adaption is in place.
+The parents and the child will be involved in the process of gathering information to inform this decision.

 Teachers are responsible and accountable for the progress of and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
+High quality teaching, differentiated/adapted for individual pupils, is the first step in responding to pupils who may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.